मुद्रा

 Unlike āsanas (which primarily work the physical body) and prāṇāyāma (which works vital energy), mudrās integrate both levels with the mind, creating conditions for spiritual transformation.

-Classical texts warn that these practices should be learned from a qualified master, as their effects are profound and can be destabilizing without proper preparation.
+Classical texts warn that these practices should be learned from a qualified teacher, as their effects are profound and can be destabilizing without adequate preparation.

 Major Mudrās